pandas-dev/pandas/doc/source/dsintro.rst

 In additon, the ``xarray`` package was built from the ground up, specifically in order to support the multi-dimensional analysis that is one of ``Panel`` s main usecases.
+`Here is a link to the xarray panel-transition documentation <http://xarray.pydata.org/en/stable/pandas.html#panel-transition>`__.

 .. ipython:: python
    :okwarning: